Earn 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening.

 You get 1 Elite Credit for every $3,000 you spend, which can help you top off your credits from hotel stays to get the bump to Gold or Platinum status.

 The Starwood Amex offers no way to earn Elite status credits via card spending.
-You just get 5 nights and 2 stays toward your SPG Elite status each year you renew the card.
+As a Card Member, receive credit for 5 nights and 2 stays each year toward SPG® Elite status.

 If you don’t value earning Elite status from card spending, the Marriott Rewards Premier card also offers a free night at a Category 1-5 hotel each year you renew.